 Green Marine has developed an interactive map that offers information about its participants.

-Green Award Foundation
+Green Award FOUNDATION

-In 2009, the MPA became a member of the Green Award Foundation, an international initiative that gives rebates to ships that have obtained Green Award certification based on rigorous standards, particularly in terms of safety, seaworthiness and environmental performance.
+In 2009, the MPA became a member of the Green Award Foundation, an international initiative hat gives rebates to ships that have obtained Green Award certification based on rigorous standards, particularly in terms of safety, seaworthiness and environmental performance.